cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 ```
 const NAME = "John";
 message = formalGreeting ?
-"Hey " + NAME + "!" : "Good day, " + NAME;
+"Good day, " + NAME : "Hey " + NAME + "!";
 print(message);
 ```

-It is most useful to embed icon string constants into larger strings, which would otherwise be impossible:
+It is especially useful to embed icon string constants into larger strings, which would otherwise be impossible:

 ```
 def displayLevel(container, title, item)